gtk-rs/gtk4-rs/book/src/list_widgets.md

 <div style="text-align:center"><img src="img/lists_list_view_1.png"/></div>

-Let us see what else we can do.
+Let's see what else we can do.
 We might want to increase the number every time we activate its row.
 For that we first add the method `increase_number` to our `IntegerObject`.